syedisamhashmi/CSE-4392-CSE-5392-Game-Project/game-ideas/banana-mania.md

     - backdrop (background image): aisles full of groceries
   - enemies
     - various fruits, fight them to escape (why are they fighting them?)
+    - Pickle (sour, so obvoiusly evil)
+      - Pickles are green and have warts like witches, so maybe witch themed?
+        - Wears witch hat and rides broomstick
+      - Shoots pickle juice at player
+    - Pineapple (spikey, obviously a bad guy)
+      - Jumping bodyslam attack and rolling attack
+    - Pears that fight as a pair (it's a pun)
+    - Mushroom that has an AoE spore attack
+      - maybe poisions or stuns the player
   - boss
     - potato (big, round)
       - throws "eyes" (little bumps on the potatos) as a projectile.